 NoWaste also boasts a social media community where you can share your food waste stats to help keep you (and everyone else on the app) accountable.

 OLIO is an app that helps neighborhoods team up against food expiration and waste.
-Encourage your neighbors to download the platform so you and other members of your community can post food that they no longer want.
+Encourage your neighbors to download the platform so you and other community members can post food they no longer want.

 This app is a great way to connect with your community, make friends, and prevent food waste in the process.